vibhav44/arcade-game-project/README.md

 6. After completing the game, the player is shown his score details and asked if he wants to play again.

 ## How to play this game
-1. Open the index.html in your web browser to start playing
+1. Open the index.html in your web browser to start playing.
+2. Move the player using up, down, left, right arrow keys.
+3. Avoid collision with the bugs (they cost a life).
+4. Collect gems (one at a time) to increase your points.
+5. Avoid collision with obstacles, they have negative points.
+6. Attain a score of 100 and above to win the game.
+7. If you run out of the 4 lives given, game is over.

 ## Techhnologies used
 1. HTML